 Make sure that your contract is in writing: You should never start performing without a legally binding and enforceable contract.
 In fact, there are certain types of contracts that must be in writing.
 Failure can constitute the Statute of Frauds requirements.
 They can include real property, certain debts, money exceeding a certain amount, or objects that won’t be performed within one year or the promisor’s lifetime.

 Bottom Line: Always make sure that your agreements are in writing and meet contract law definitions.
 Knowing what is a contract also means knowing how to protect yourself or your business.
-For a complex contract, you should always consult with a contract lawyer.
+For a complex contract, you should always consult with a Colorado contract law lawyer.
 Call us at 1-866-601-5518 for a free initial consultation